Discover Green Cay Wetlands Nature Center in South Florida for Alligators, Iguanas, Birds and Wildlife

 Affiliate Disclosure: Some of the links on this page are affiliate links.
 This means if you click on a link and make a purchase, Dont Iguana may earn a small commission, at no extra cost to you.
 We only recommend products and tools we believe are helpful for keeping your Florida property iguana free!

 They have a small gift shop with shirts, hats, magnets and other small souvenirs for those who want a memento.
 Friendly staff is around to answer questions, often pointing out what animals are active outside that day.
-It’s a great spot to start your visit, especially if you want to understand what makes Green Cay Wetlands so special before hitting the boardwalk.

 Green Cay Wetlands Boardwalk

+After leaving the Green Cay Wetlands Nature Center, you’ll find the boardwalk.
+The elevated boardwalk trail loops through open marshes, cypress swamps, and tree islands.
+Along the way, you’ll encounter dozens of native and migratory species, sometimes so close you’ll be able to see the details of their feather or scales!
 Open everyday from sunrise to sunset, the 1.5 mile elevated boardwalk winds through 100 acres of carefully designed wetlands.
 The trails are accessible for wheelchairs and strollers, and benches are placed along the boardwalk, providing spots to relax and take in the scenery and animals.
 Scattered throughout are gazebos and huts, which offer some relief from the Florida sun.

 Of course, the most anticipated animal people hope to see in Florida is the alligator.
-There are plenty who live in the waters of Green Cay!
+There are plenty who live in the waters of Green Cay Wetlands!
 There’s a very likely chance you’ll see one during your visit.
 Just be sure to keep your eyes open.
 They like to rest in shady areas along the marsh edges and in shallow waters.
 But, sometimes you’ll catch them moving through the swamps, with just their spiky tails poking out of the water!

+Wondering where to see iguanas in Florida?
+You guessed it: at the Green Cay Wetlands!
 Iguanas are all over the place at Green Cay, but not always in plain view.
 They love fruit trees, so if you look through the branches, you may catch one.
 Another place they tend to spend time is on the grassy areas along the boardwalk.
 But, our favorite spot, and almost 100% guaranteed to spot one of these guys is in the marshes in Zone 6.
 The older, larger iguanas find the shady areas to stay cool, while the smaller ones love to bask in the sun’s heat.

 Some Iguanas are Harder to See